Baedeker's United States 4/5/2021

 I lined up as a defender that day.
 I marked a guy who would later tell me:

 - He played briefly in the French second division.
 (Think of this as the equivalent of AAA baseball.)
 I believe it.
-He torched me for two goals; one was humiliating and the spectators heaped well-deserved scorn upon me from the cells.
-It was like Messi against Getafe's back four.
+He torched me for two goals; one was humiliating and the spectators heaped well-deserved scorn upon me from the cells above.

-- He was at the prison awaiting trial for forty-seven armed robberies.
-His lawyer was certain he could get him off for most, "but for three of them," he said, "I'm fucked."
+- He was awaiting trial for forty-seven armed robberies.
+A lawyer assured him he would skate on most of the charges, "but for three of them," he told me, "I'm fucked."

 The first thing the captain said at the reception afterward was, "Gentlemen, thank you for playing today.
 When are you coming back?"
 After we chatted, ate cookies and crackers, and drank soda, we helped them sneak every plastic bottle and piece of food we could into shoes, hoodies, and rolled up towels.